You Can Get Social Security Disability Benefits While You're On Workers Comp in DC

 Workers comp benefits are not reduced because someone is on social security, however.
 So our clients typically apply for social security (and we refer them to a lawyer who specializes in social security cases - we don't handle those cases) for several reasons - even if they are getting the minimum from social security, it is a benefit they earned and deserve.

-For example, after we settled the D.C. workers comp case of one of our clients, his social security benefits increased by $700 per month.
+For example, after we settled the D.C. workers' comp case of one of our clients, his social security benefits increased by $700 per month.
+We write our settlements this way; it's perfectly legal and the best thing for our clients.

 Is it complicated?
 Sure, but that's why you need a lawyer who understands how to maximize the value of your recovery after a serious work injury.
 That's what we do.

-If we can help you with a workers compensation case or question, give us a call.
+If we can help you with a workers compensation case or question, give us a call today at 202-393-3320.
+You'll speak to someone from our office the same day and get resources you can use.
 And we'll send you a free, no obligation book on D.C. workers comp law and benefits (we even pay the postage) so you can get the answers you need.